splynx/docs/files/en/addons_modules/social_registration/social_registration.md

-Self Registration
+Socia; Registration
 =================

-**Self Registration** (formerly **Social registration**) is a Splynx add-on that allows customers to register themselves in the Splynx portal using their e-mail address or cell phone number.
+**Social registration** is a Splynx add-on that allows customers to register themselves in the Splynx portal using their e-mail address or cell phone number.
 Customers can also register and log in using their Google, Facebook or Twitter accounts.

 If you want to use this add-on with social network platforms, it is necessary to have the API applications.
 If you don't have such apps, below you can find how to create them.